barthlab/mouse_analysis/users/rswind/mouse_analysis_app/README.md

 # HOW TO USE `mouse_analysis_app.py`

 # 1. INSTALLATION

+## Option 1 - miniconda
-1. Install Miniconda from this link: https://www.python.org/downloads/
+1. Install Miniconda from this link: https://docs.anaconda.com/free/miniconda/

 2. open a Miniconda prompt

-3. run: `conda  create -n mouse_analysis python=3.11.3 numpy=1.26.4 pandas=2.2.1 matplotlib=3.8.4 tk=8.6.12`
+3. run: `conda  create -n mouse_analysis python=3.11.3 numpy=1.26.4 pandas=2.2.1 matplotlib=3.8.4 tk=8.6.12 seaborn=0.13.0 openpyxl`

-4. alternatively, you can check that those package versions are installed with your main python install. `mouse_analysis_app` is not guaranteed to work with other versions
+## Option 2 - python only

+1. Intall python from this link: https://www.python.org/downloads/

+2. open the command line

+3. run `pip install numpy==1.26.4 pandas==2.2.1 matplotlib==3.8.4 seaborn==0.13.0 openpyxl`

 # 2. RUNNING

+## Option 1 - Miniconda
 1. From the Miniconda prompt, run: `conda activate mouse_analysis`

 2. From the Miniconda prompt, run: `python3 [path_to_file]`.
 You should be able to copy and paste this from the file explorer into the command prompt.

     1. e.g. `python3 C:\Users\swind\Documents\lab_work\Barth\mouse_analysis_app.py`

+## Option 2 - python only

+1. Double-click on python executable file

+or

+2. Open and run in any IDE

 # 3. USAGE